peat/desdemona/README.md

 ## Solvers

-Desdemona has a simple framework for building your own game play strategies, and includes five different (and very basic) "solvers" in the `src/solvers` directory:
+Desdemona has a simple framework for building your own game play strategies, and includes five different (and very basic) "strategies" in the `src/strategies` directory:

 * `Maximize` which plays the move that flips the maximum number of discs.
 * `Minimize` is the opposite, playing the move that flips the least number of discs.